 Pumpkins love moist rich soil, warm temperatures and a sunny sheltered position, so don't plant them out too early.

-You can plant two to a growbag or, If you are growing them in your garden, you'll need to dig a large hole and fill it with a mixture of well rotted manure and compost with a general purpose fetilizer.
+A growbag is easy to use or, if you are growing them in the garden, you'll need to dig a large hole and fill it with a mixture of well rotted manure and compost with a general purpose fetilizer.
 Make sure that the soil is slightly raised to ensure good drainage.

 Always keep the roots well watered and support the fruits off the ground to avoid rotting.
 Pinch out unwanted flowers and apply tomato feed every fortnight.